 If you have applied for a Standard Visitor visa overseas before you travel, you should receive a Visit visa vignette (sticker) in your passport.

-If you enter via the EGates at the airport you will not receive a stamp in your passport so you need to retain your boarding pass and flight tickets as evidence of the date that you entered the UK as you will need to provide it when you attend international check-in at the University.
+If you enter via the EGates at the airport you will not receive a stamp in your passport so you need to retain your ETA, boarding pass and flight tickets as evidence of the date that you entered the UK and you will need to email it to us as part of Right to Study when you arrive in the UK.

 UKVI will assess whether you meet the requirements of the Visitor visa.
 This means ensuring that you do not intend to use the Visitor visa for frequent and successive periods of study.